sefwanfojo/sqlquery/README.md

 # sqlquery
-It will  return a sql
+It will  return a sql query corresponding to the query asked by the user